-Treating High Blood Glucose
+Treating High Blood Glucose with Injections or Insulin Pump

 When your child’s blood glucose is elevated, extra rapid-acting insulin treating high blood glucose should be given to bring it back to the target range.